Kat632/P3-Sims4-RealEstate-Quiz/README.md

 Aside from the background gradient, I have also styled the Play Game button and coloured it the same blue as the Sims 4 logo (#4c5c98).

 I also wanted to include a favicon because I felt it would help to make the site feel polished.
 I attempted to use an image for the favicon, but I could not get it to work.
 I suspect this is due to the limitations of the Code Institute template, thanks to my friends on Slack for the advice on this one.
 In the end, I chose to put in a web-hosted favicon from [favicon.cc](https://www.favicon.cc/?action=icon&file_id=806995).
+The limitation with this is that the favicon will not display in Internet Explorer.

 ## Features